rogerkirkness/writing/_posts/2023-01-01-futureschooling.md

 I’d like to propose a variant of homeschooling called futureschooling, which aims to develop children with high and accurate aspirations for themselves.
 This involves developing a sense of self and maximizing yourself against what you value.
 The goal is to become great at whatever you choose to pursue.

 These principles are focused on accelerating technological progress, reducing violence, and increasing personal freedom and can be applied in a homeschooling setting or elsewhere.
-As I reflect on my experience as an unschooler ([here](https://rogerkirkness.com/unschooling)) and my personal philosophies, I plan to use futureschooling to guide my own children's development.
+As I reflect on my experience as an unschooler ([here](https://rogerkirkness.com/unschooling)), I plan to use futureschooling to guide my own children's development.

 ### Principle #1: Determined Optimism
 The future will be better only if we create a better future.
 Peter Thiel outlined a 2x2 matrix outlining whether a culture is pessimistic or optimistic, and whether they are determinate or indeterminate.
 Futureschooling takes for granted that one is a determinate optimist, meaning you believe the future will be better as a result of specific actions.
 Optimism is good and a widely cultivated value in the West, but we have to be specific about how to make a better future for it to work.